jackvsc/kickstarter-challenge/README.md

 ## Results

-- Theater campaigns almost always end with success more often than failure.
+- Theater campaigns almost always end with success rather than failure.
 Theater campaigns are most successful when commenced in May, and least so when commenced in December.

 - Theater campaigns are most successful when the campaign goal is lower than $5,000.